SpielerNogard/klinklang-public/README.md

 - format is `ip:port`. if you add a `/rotating` behind the proxy for example: `ip:port/rotating` the proxy will be marked as rotating

-`license` Your license key, if not given the program will give you a prompt
+`license` Your license key, if not given the program will give you a prompt `show_total_accounts` set it to true, if the total count of generated accounts should be shown

 Example if your machines ip should be used
 ```yaml